-This class begins on May 21 and runs through August 13.
+This Cohort Study runs May 20-August 18, 2019.
 The July 4th week will be a class mid-term break.
-The cost for this course is $139 for NC Baptists ($149 for others as space allows).
+The cost for this course is $149 for NC Baptists ($175 for others as space allows).
 The Independent Study can begin at a

 If you are from a NC Baptist church and are interested in this class, please fill out this form and you will be contacted.
 If you are not from a NC Baptist church and are interested in this class, fill out this form.

-This class will encourage and equip worship leaders to guide their churches in worship renewal and greater participation in worship.12-week online class for worship leaders coming soon Click To Tweet
+This class will encourage and equip worship leaders to guide their churches in worship renewal and greater participation in worship.

 The projects, assignments, class lessons and more lead up to the final project outlined below.
 Skills needed to complete the project will be acquired during the class.
 As you can see, the course works towards meeting the needs of your weekly work to plan, rehearse and lead transformational worship experiences for your church.

 Preferably use WorshipPlanning.com or other online planning application.